aiven/devportal/docs/products/clickhouse/howto/manage-dbs-tables.rst

 Create a table
 --------------

-Tables can be added with an SQL query, either with the help of :doc:`the web query editor <../howto/use-query-editor>` or with :doc:`the cli <../howto/use-cli>`.
-In both cases the SQL query will look the same.
-For example, below is a query to add a new table ``expenses`` to ``transactions`` database.
-To keep it simple this example has unrealistically small amount of columns:
+Tables can be added with an SQL query, either with the help of the web query editor or with CLI.
+In both cases, the SQL query looks the same.
+The example below shows a query to add new table ``expenses`` to ``transactions`` database.
+To keep it simple, this example has an unrealistically small amount of columns:

 .. code:: sql